superfly/docs/blueprints/autostart-internal-apps.html.md

 Run `fly deploy` for the configuration changes to take effect.

-Other apps in your organization can now reach your internal app using the Flycast IP address or  [`<appname>.flycast`](/docs/networking/private-networking/#flycast-and-fly-io-dns).
+Other apps in your organization can now reach your private app using the Flycast IP address or  [`<appname>.flycast`](/docs/networking/private-networking/#flycast-and-fly-io-dns).

 ## Implementation resources